 The tomb of the Black Prince, Canterbury Cathedral

 Then, in the aftermath of World War 2, Ewart Oakeshott discovered a sword in a house sale wrapped up with a bundle of walking sticks.
-It was in rough condition with the tip rusted off, and the original grip falling apart.
-He had a new point forged and attached, based on the rusted fragment of the original.
-He also had the sword regripped.
+It was in rough condition with a section rusted off, and the original grip falling apart.
+He had a new blade forged and attached, based on the rusted fragment of the original.
+He also had the sword regripped at the Royal Armouries workshop.

 While considering his find, Oakeshott became intrigued at the similarities in shape , style, and corrosion between the sword he had found and the heraldic artifacts at the tomb of the Black Prince.
 He discovered upon the blade the royal badge of the Plantagenets and Tudors, which indicated that the sword was royal.
 The sword also perfectly fit the scabbard at the tomb, and the corrosion on the pommel and blade was identical to that of the other pieces of the Prince's armor.